 Colostrum is visibly very different from mature milk: it is yellow or orange in colour because it is saturated with vitamins, especially beta-carotene which has an antioxidant effect on the baby’s cells.

 Colostrum also prevents the attachment of harmful germs and coats the gastric lining with a protective layer that prevents bacteria from going thru it.
-Colostrum is full of living cells that work to protect the newborn.
-These cells transmit immunological information from mother to child and therefore offer protection, both in the short term and in adulthood.
-It has been scientifically proven, that in case of an organ transplant between mother and child, if the child was breastfed, there is a better chance that the transplant will be a success, since the recipient’s body “recognizes” that organ as its own and does not attack it.
+The colostrum is full of living cells that work to protect the newborn.
+These cells transmit immunological information from mother to child and therefore offer protection, both in the short term and adulthood.
+It has been scientifically proven that in the case of an organ transplant between mother and child if the child was breastfed, there is a better chance that the transplant will be a success since the recipient’s body “recognizes” that organ as its own and does not attack it.

 Colostrum contains high amounts of sodium, potassium, chloride and cholesterol, which all have the function of promoting optimal growth of the heart, central nervous system and brain.

 Colostrum also has much more proteins than mature milk, which play an important role in the protection and nutrition, but also control the baby’s blood sugar levels.
 This is especially important for babies who have difficulty maintaining their blood glucose levels.